Sequences of well-distributed vertices on graphs and spectral bounds on optimal transport: Introduction

 \subsection{Wasserstein Distance.}

 Wasserstein Distance is a notion of distance on probability distributions introduced by Wasserstein in 1969 \cite{wasser}.
-Its simplest instance is $W_1(\mu, \nu)$, also known as Earth Mover Distance, which is defined as the minimal amount of cost required to transport one distribution $\mu$ to match another distribution $\nu$ -- here, cost is defined as mass $\times$ distance: transporting $\varepsilon$ units of $L^1-$mass over a distance of $\delta$ has a cost of $\varepsilon\delta$.

-The notion of Wasserstein distance can be immediately applied to finite graphs: we will work only in the simple case of unweighted graphs where all edges have the same weight and the distance between two vertices is given as the length of the shortest path connecting them; extensions to the weighted case are conceivable.
-In short, transporting $\varepsilon$ $L^1-$mass over a single edge has a $W_1$ cost of $\varepsilon$.
+Its simplest instance is $W_1(\mu, \nu)$, also known as Earth Mover's Distance, which is defined as the minimal amount of cost required to transport one distribution $\mu$ to match another distribution $\nu$---here, cost is defined as mass $\times$ distance: transporting $\varepsilon$ units of mass over a distance of $\delta$ has a cost of $\varepsilon\delta$.
+The notion of Wasserstein distance can be immediately applied to finite graphs: we will work only in the simple case of unweighted graphs where the distance between two vertices is given as the length of the shortest path connecting them; extensions to the weighted case are conceivable.
+In short, transporting $\varepsilon$ mass over a single edge has a $W_1$ cost of $\varepsilon$ (see Fig. 4).
+More formally, on an abstract metric space $X$ equipped with a metric $d$, we define